asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

 ### Task

-As a senior engineer on the Platform team, I was responsible for designing and building the new unified platform — a monorepo-based micro-frontend architecture where all teams would develop their React applications in a shared codebase, and the platform would handle server-side rendering, routing, soft navigation, and deployment infrastructure for all of them.
+As a senior engineer on the Platform team, I was responsible for designing and building the new unified platform—a Rush.js monorepo-based micro-frontend architecture where all teams would develop their React applications in a shared codebase.
+The platform would handle server-side rendering (moving from .NET to Node.js), routing, soft navigation, code splitting, and deployment infrastructure for all teams.
+The infrastructure would move from individual EC2 instances to Kubernetes with Docker containers, enabling horizontal scaling, zero-downtime deployments, and infrastructure-as-code rather than manual server management.

 The mandate: enable product teams to deploy independently without owning infrastructure, while giving the entire site consistent performance,